mhubrig/PiVision/README.md

 sudo raspi-config

-then, ensure camera is selected as on for the system
+then, ensure camera is selected as on for the system under interfacing options

 git clone https://github.com/mhubrig/PiVision.git